Malk97sc/n8n-service/README.md

 ## Environment File

-A .env file must be created manually (the real file is not included in the repository).
+A .env file must be created manually.
 Use .env.example as a template:

 ``` bash
 WEBHOOK_URL=https://n8n-server.tailXXXXXX.ts.net/